Arkadiy-Garber/LithoGenie/README.md

 ## Basic usage

-    ./GeoGenie.py -bin_dir /your/bin/directory -bin_ext faa/fasta/txt/... -outdir geogenie_outdir -out ouputBasename
+    ./GeoGenie.py -bin_dir /your/bin/directory -bin_ext fa -outdir GeoGenieRun1/ -out projectAnalysis

-Make sure to include the location of the hmm library used by GeoGenie if you did not install with Conda:
+Make sure to include the location of the hmm library used by GeoGenie if you did not configure using the './setup.sh' script:

     ./GeoGenie.py -bin_dir /your/bin/directory -bin_ext faa -outdir geogenie_outdir -out ouputBasename -hmm_dir HMMs/

 Example usgae if you already ran geoGenie, but would just like to generate new heatmaps and plots for a specific element or class of molecules (in this case, iron):

     ./GeoGenie.py -bin_dir /your/bin/directory -bin_ext faa -outdir geogenie_outdir -out ouputBasename --makeplots y --heat_only y --element iron

+Example usage of you would like to incorporate read coverage information into the heatmap output (rather than the default gene counts)

+    ./GeoGenie.py -bin_dir /your/bin/directory -bin_ext faa -outdir geogenie_outdir -out ouputBasename -hmm_dir HMMs/ -bams MyBamMapFile.txt

+See 'sample_BAMs_file.txt' that is in the main GeoGenie repository for the format that this file should be in!